ulises-8/Readme/Readme.md

 - I then took an intermediate-level course, and finally, an "advanced data structures and algorithms" class
 - In total, there are 19 projects (10 intermediate, 9 advanced) in the Python repository that illustrate my perseverance, growth and progress in programming :muscle:

-- I then took an Intro to Data Science course at De Anza College, where I fell in love wih extracting, analyzing and visualizing data.
+- I then took an Intro to Data Science course at De Anza College, where I fell in love wih extracting, analyzing and visualizing data :fire:

 - I didn't stop there.
 And I don't think if I ever will.
 This summer I took a Linux and SQL course.
 Thus getting me acquainted with OS, CLI, and databases.